burtlo/ruby-automation/day_01/09_command_line_ux.md

 You really drink 2 cups of coffee?
 ```

-!SLIDE
+!SLIDE title commandline

-# Asking for a Download Location
+## Asking for a Download Location

 ```
 $ rake downloads:copy[txt]